phu-att/revenue-management/README.md

 ## Scope of the Project
 - To analyse a café and explore various strategies to find optimal allocation
-- To advice a sporting event organizer regarding an optimal allocation of tickets Day1&Day2
+- To advice a sporting event organizer regarding an optimal allocation of five products
 - To analyse an optimal room allocation of a hotel in Morocco adjacent to the F1 event in 2021

 ## Dataset